Generic Name: agalsidase beta

 There are no animal or human studies to assess the carcinogenic or mutagenic potential of Fabrazyme.
 A study to evaluate the effects of agalsidase beta on fertility and general reproduction was performed in male and female rats at doses up to 10 mg/kg/day (23 times the human dose, on a body surface area basis).
 There were no adverse effects of agalsidase beta on fertility and early embryonic development in rats.

-The safety and efficacy of Fabrazyme were assessed in four clinical studies in patients with Fabry disease.
+The safety and efficacy of Fabrazyme were assessed in four clinical studies in patients with Fabry disease and one matched analysis based on data from observational studies.

 How Supplied/Storage and Handling